-b.
-Air Voids and Mat density.
-Acceptance of each lot of plant produced material for mat density and air voids will be based on the percentage of material within specification limits (PWL).
-If the PWL of the lot equals or exceeds 90%, the lot will be acceptable.
-Acceptance and payment will be determined in accordance with paragraph 401-8.1.
+c.
+Mat density.
+Acceptance of each lot of plant produced material for mat density will be based on the average of all of the densities taken from the sublots.
+If the average mat density of the lot so established equals or exceeds 94%, the lot will be acceptable.
+If the average mat density of the lot is below 94%, the lot shall be removed and replaced at the Contractor's expense.